arkin0x/cyberspace/readme.md

 ## Avatars

-Avatars are a zappable presence in cyberspace controlled by a human or AI agent in reality.
+Avatars are a zappable presence in cyberspace controlled by a human or AI operator in reality.

 The home coordinate is the spawning location for an avatar.
 It is first derived from the simhash of the avatar's NIP-05 identity, such as arkinox@arkinox.tech.
 This means there will be clusters of avatars belonging to the same NIP-05 identity server such as nostrplebs.com, and in turn high-traffic/high-value space for Constructs near these clusters.